Kotlin/kotlinx-benchmark/docs/tasks-overview.md

 ## Tasks for the "main" Configuration Profile

 - **`benchmark`**:
     - Runs benchmarks within the "main" profile for all registered targets.
+In our example, `benchmark` runs benchmarks within the "main" profile in both `jvm` and `js` targets.

 - **`<targetName>Benchmark`**:
     - Runs benchmarks within the "main" profile for a particular target.